Ytterbium nuclear-spin qubits in an optical tweezer array: Nuclear qubit control

 Nuclear-spin rotations are performed in two different regimes of driving strength.
 Figure \ref{fig:qubit_rotations}a shows a level diagram relevant to the ``low-Rabi regime," with a Rabi frequency $\Omega_X$ smaller than the nuclear-spin splitting $\Delta_N$.
 Two copropagating beams, one with $\pi$ polarization and the other with polarization normal to the quantization axis ($\sigma_+/\sigma_-$), are used to drive qubit Rabi oscillations.
 Two separated Raman resonances are observed as the frequency of one of the beams is varied (Fig. \ref{fig:qubit_rotations}b).
 The applied field here is $18$ G. In the low-Rabi regime, the Rabi oscillations are dominated by the single resonant pathway and the Rabi frequency does not depend on the relative phase of the $\sigma$ and $\pi$ polarization components.
 In this case, the speed of operations is limited by the splitting of the nuclear-spin states, typically small for achievable fields, $\gamma_{n,171}/(2\pi) = 751$ Hz/G \cite{gossard1964ytterbium}.

 To circumvent this limitation on speed, we explore whether it is also possible to perform high-fidelity operations in the opposite regime of $\Omega_X \gg \Delta_N$.
 Unlike when addressing one of the Raman resonances with a weak drive, in the high-Rabi case the Rabi frequency depends on the relative phase of the $\sigma$ and $\pi$ components.
-For an intermediate state detuning ($\Delta_{X}$) much greater than splittings of the excited state levels $\Delta_{X} \gg \Delta_e$, and relative phase $\phi$ between the $\pi$ and $\sigma$ polarization components, the Raman Rabi frequency is given by $\Omega_X \simeq \Omega_\pi \Omega_\sigma \text{cos}(\phi)/\Delta_X$, where the ratio of the coupling strengths $\Omega_\pi$ and $\Omega_\sigma$ is set by the angle of the polarization $\boldsymbol\epsilon_x$ (Appendix \ref{sec:qubit}).
-The two components $\Omega_{\pm\sigma}\equiv\Omega_\sigma$ are equal for our beam geometry.
-In this regime, we use a single beam with a polarization tilted out the atom array plane (Fig.~\ref{fig:qubit_rotations}d) to drive Raman transitions simultaneously through the two separate pathways shown in Fig. \ref{fig:qubit_rotations}e, albeit with a small detuning given by the qubit splitting.
+For an intermediate state detuning ($\Delta_{X}$) much greater than splittings of the excited state levels $\Delta_{X} \gg \Delta_e$, and relative phase $\phi$ between the $\pi$ and $\sigma$ single-photon Rabi frequency components, the Raman Rabi frequency is given by $\Omega_X \simeq \Omega_\pi \Omega_\sigma \text{cos}(\phi)/\Delta_X$, where the ratio of the coupling strengths $\Omega_\pi$ and $\Omega_\sigma$ is set by the ratio of $E_z$ and $E_y$ (Appendix \ref{sec:qubit}).
+The magnitudes of the two components $|\Omega_{\pm\sigma}|\equiv\Omega_\sigma$ are equal for our beam geometry.
+In this regime, we use a single beam (Fig.~\ref{fig:qubit_rotations}d) to drive Raman transitions simultaneously through the two separate pathways shown in Fig. \ref{fig:qubit_rotations}e, albeit with a small detuning given by the qubit splitting.
 Using a single beam has the advantageous feature that the phase between different polarization components is fixed.
+The phase that minimizes the ratio of qubit error rates to Raman Rabi frequency corresponds to a circularly polarized beam, but we note that here our beam is elliptically polarized.